Blosc/bcolz/doc/reference.rst

   .. py:method:: wheretrue(limit=None, skip=0)

     Iterator that returns indices where this object is true.

-Only useful for boolean carrays that are unidimensional.
+    This is currently only useful for boolean carrays that are unidimensional.

     Parameters:
       limit : int